Linguistic fieldwork data, converted instantly

 xattr -cr "/Applications/LingTeX Tools.app"

 2. Grant Accessibility access — when prompted, allow LingTeX Tools in System Settings → Privacy & Security → Accessibility.
-This is required for global keyboard shortcuts and auto re-copy to work.
+This is required for global keyboard shortcuts to work.

 ⬡ Browser Extension